 - Data mining

 - Marketing technology, website analytics and social network analytics

 - How to interpret and communicate data analysis

 The courses listed below are delivered as a full-time, fixed curriculum, cohort based program.
 Students will start in January (spring) and graduate the following December.
 We register students for all their classes.
 For specific dates and deadlines on MSU scheduling, please visit: https://reg.msu.edu/ROInfo/Calendar/academic.aspx

-OPTIONAL PER-ENROLLMENT FALL EXPERIENCE (bridge program for MS BA admitted students in the East Lansing area)
+OPTIONAL PER-ENROLLMENT FALL EXPERIENCE (Note: This is open only to MS BA admitted students in the East Lansing area during the fall term)

 - Fall Project Shadow Experience: This is a opportunity for admitted students to shadow current students on the capstone project course from September thru December.
 Students will have a opportunity to learn, test and put into action key elements of our program.
 This can be a great resume builder for students entering the program and also provide early networking opportunities with corporate sponsors.

 - Fall Analytics Career Fair Student Ambassador: Admitted students to our program can share their time and skills to help us run the event.
 Students gain direct employer contact by assisting with various areas such as registration, employer booth setup and general event management needs.

 - Interested?
 Contact the program director for additional details.

 - ITM818: Data Management and Visualization in Analytics